- Sports and Recreation»

 glass caged windows,

-We saw the beautiful
+We saw the beautiful and the derelict

-roadside sights alike.
+roadside sights sprinkled along I-10.

 Interesting Rock formations at a New Mexico Rest Stop